5 Affordable Modular Siding & Exterior Options For a Perfect Finish

 Premium vinyl siding options for commercial modular buildings are a very popular choice because of their durability and variety.
 High-quality vinyl resists dents, scratches, fading, and weather damage and requires minimal maintenance.
 Vinyl prefabricated siding is also available in a variety of colors and styles so you can easily match your prefab building to the surrounding community.

-To help your new modular building blend in to natural environments, wood modular siding is another option for prefab exterior walls.
-Cambia is a thermally modified wood, a sustainable lumber that performs better and is more cost-effective than other wood and wood substitutes.
+To help your new modular building blend into natural environments, wood modular siding is another option for prefab exterior walls.
+Cambia is a thermally modified wood, sustainable lumber that performs better and is more cost-effective than other wood and wood substitutes.
 It is resistant to insect damage and fungal infestation, and less susceptible to warping due to humidity.
 Design-wise, this wood siding offers a beautiful color that highlights the natural beauty of the wood grain.

 On a grand campus filled with old stone buildings, you might think it would be difficult to add a new modular building that doesn’t stick out like a sore thumb.
 However, using a stone veneer exterior finish, your new construction will look like it’s been in place for years.
 Stone veneer options are available to match the color, shape, and size of any fieldstone.
 Stone veneer is applied on top of felt or building paper that acts as a moisture barrier.